dune-mirrors/dune-testtools/doc/sphinx/metaini.rst

     key = 1, 2 | expand foo
     someother = 4, 5 | expand foo

 The above mechanism can be combined at will.
-Listing~\ref{lst:exp3} shows an example, which yields 6 ini files.
+The following example yields 6 ini files.

 .. code-block:: ini
    :caption: A simple combining multiple expansions